Route 9 Library + Innovation Center

 Design Architect: Perkins+Will

-Billy Askey served as Lead Designer and Project Architect for this project during previous employment with Perkins+Will.
+Billy Askey served as Lead Designer and Project Architect for this project during previous association with Perkins+Will.